cailleanC1C/C1C-Recruitment/docs/ops/Promo_Summary_Spec.md

 - On any exception in summary construction, the bot posts a **fallback promo summary embed**:
   - Generic promo title and description:
     - Title: `🔥 C1C • Promo request received` (or flow-specific variants already used)
     - Description: short guidance text (“Got your request!
 A coordinator will review your move…”)
-  - Body text: “Summary unavailable — see logs”
+  - Body text: “Promo summary unavailable — please ping @RecruitmentCoordinator”
 - The failing exception is logged with:
   - Flow id (`promo.r`, `promo.m`, `promo.l`)
   - Thread / ticket code